 Of course, as a parent, life is difficult in this part of the world then you add ‘no domestic staff’- a car in motion without brakes.
 So yes!!!
 There just has to be some form of help at home.
 So we employ domestic staff who carry out all house chores and the child simply sits to watch cartoons, or is on his gadget or is busy with some type of game.
 Did I forget?

 The lesson teacher who is also employed to teach this ‘more time learner’ also doesn’t have so much ‘time’.
 Of course, he has other homes to conduct lessons and so his time is planned.
 The child is at home with his private tutor, oh yes!
-He has to drink water at will, use the loo at will and then time left for the main business is spent doing homework!
+He has to drink water at will, use the loo at will and then the time left for the main business is spent doing homework!

 And the circle continues to go round and round and round.
 Pray tell, how can this child think?

 Thinking skills are learnt.
 Such skills ought to be taught in schools and if not, then at home.
-The ability to think or analyze is a very important skill every twenty first century child needs to be successful.
+The ability to think or analyze is a very important skill every twenty-first century child needs to be successful.

 Except we Parents take on this responsibility, refusing to blame the school or the society, we can never get it right.
-I have since learnt its important and have moved with it.
+I have since learnt it’s important and moved with it.
 Not just with my biological children but of course as you read the second paragraph of this article, all the children I teach.
 Do you consider this important?

 Here’s what to do: